- About Us

 Students will be notified if their abstracts are accepted.

-Judging will take place Tuesday afternoon and authors of the three posters judged best will be announced at the Tuesday evening Welcome Reception.
+Judging will take place Tuesday afternoon and authors of the three posters judged best will be announced at the Wednesday evening Reception.

 Students participating in this event will have their conference fees waived.
 Authors of selected work may apply for reimbursement of their travel expenses by the Council.